amrei-bp/PANKEGG/README.md

 ## Quickstart

-This Quickstart guide will walk you through setting up Pankegg, running the pipeline on example data, and launching the web application to explore your results.
+This Quickstart guide will walk you through setting up Pankegg, running the pipeline on test data, and launching the web application to explore your results.

 ### 1. Install Pankegg and Dependencies